 Why heat pumps are the way to go in 2020

-Do you know the building sector is responsible for approximately 40% of energy consumption and 36% of CO2 emissions in the EU, making it the single largest energy consumer in Europe** That is what is reported by the European Union, which has recognized space conditioning systems as a major contributor to global warming.
+Heat pumps are becoming more and more relevant in the maerket.
+Do you know the building sector is responsible for approximately 40% of energy consumption and 36% of CO2 emissions in the EU?
+That is reported by the European Union, which has recognized space conditioning systems as a major contributor to global warming.

 To boost energy performance of buildings the EU has created a legislative framework that includes the Energy performance of buildings directive (EPBD) (2019/1019/EU) and the Energy efficiency directive (2018/2002/EU).

-These directives aim at promoting policies that will help the building sector being highly energy efficient and carbon-neutral by 2050 – a goal otherwise pursued by the recently presented European Green Deal – also creating an environment where investment decisions can be taken, both from consumers and businesses, allowing to make more informed choices to save energy, saving at the same time their money.
+These directives aim at promoting policies that will help the building sector being highly energy efficient and carbon-neutral by 2050.
+A goal otherwise pursued by the recently presented European Green Deal.
+Also, these directives aim at creating an environment where both consumers and businesses can take better investment decisions, saving energy and money.

 The Energy performance of buildings directive (EPBD) introduces specific measures to support governments and assess their progress.
-It requires that all new buildings must be nearly zero-energy buildings (NZEB) as of 31 December 2020, and part of that low energy used by these buildings is required to come from renewable energy sources.
+It requires that all new buildings must be nearly zero-energy buildings (NZEB) as of 31 December 2020, and part of that energy used by these buildings needs to come from renewable energy sources.

-In this context, there has also been the introduction of Energy performance certificates, to provide consumers with information on the buildings they might want to purchase or rent, including an overall rating and recommendations for cost-effective improvements.
+In this context, there has also been the introduction of Energy performance certificates, to provide consumers with information on the buildings they might want to purchase or rent.

 In addition to that, EU countries have been setting up support mechanisms to help finance renovations that make buildings energy efficient.
 In fact, under the EPBD directive, EU countries can provide a list of national measures for funding opportunities.

 But the EU efforts to make the building sector more sustainable don’t stop with these regulations.
-EU has also introduced the Ecodesign and Energy Labelling Directives (2009/125/EC Latest consolidated version: 04/12/2012), which have set new minimum requirements for heating appliances, as well as a label to inform about their performances – APE in Italy, la réglementation thermique in France, CEE in Spain and Energieausweis in Germany, are all examples of energy performance certificates.
+EU has also introduced the Ecodesign and Energy Labelling Directives (2009/125/EC Latest consolidated version: 04/12/2012).
+These directives have set new minimum requirements for heating appliances, as well as a label to inform about their performances.
+APE in Italy, la réglementation thermique in France, CEE in Spain and Energieausweis in Germany, are all examples of energy performance certificates.